brettz9/regextras/README.md

 ### Methods

-These methods (and their callbacks) behave like the [array extra](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods) to which they correspond with the only exceptions detailed below.
+These methods (and their callbacks) behave like the [array extra](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods) to which they correspond with exceptions detailed below.

 - ***forEach(str, callback, thisObject)*** - Unlike the other extras, this method returns the RegExtras object (to enable chaining).
 - ***some(str, callback, thisObject)***